ChristopherJMiller/temple/README.md

 Temple is a platforming game built with the [Bevy Engine](https://bevyengine.org/).
 Temple is designed to be fully configurable via manifests, allowing for simple level creation and extensibility.

+### Project Status

+The project is now focused on completing work items for a basic game experience.
+For more information, see our [Github Milestone](https://github.com/ChristopherJMiller/temple/milestone/1).

 ## Getting Started

 ```